 The IRS doesn’t want you to hold onto the money you owe them until tax time.
 In most cases, if you will owe more than $1,000 in taxes at the end of the year, you have to make quarterly estimated tax payments.
 If you file as a corporation, your threshold is $500, but most freelancers should pay attention to the $1,000 number.

 Estimated taxes are due quarterly — April 15, June 15, September 15, and January 15 of the following year.
-There are exceptions to these dates, but you would almost certainly have an accountant advising you of those dates if that was the case.
+There are exceptions to these dates, particularly if the 15th falls on a weekend.
+If you have an accountant, they’ll advise you of those dates.
 Be sure you pay your estimated taxes on time.
 If you don’t, the IRS will charge you a penalty.

 You can learn more about freelance work and estimated taxes at the IRS website.